CosminC26/Auto-page-React/README.md

-# A simple page made with React and Tailwind!
+# A simple page made with React Components and Tailwind!